 Why second-hand smoke and third-hand smoke are dangerous for children

-Second-hand and third-hand smoke are especially dangerous for babies and children.
+Second-hand smoke and third-hand smoke are especially dangerous for babies and children.

-Babies and children are also closer to the floor and often put their hands and toys into their mouths.
-This means they might swallow or breathe in the toxins from third-hand smoke.
+Babies and children also spend a lot of time on or near the floor and often put their hands and toys into their mouths.
+This means they might swallow or breathe in toxins from third-hand smoke.

 Health risks linked with passive smoking

-Children exposed to second-hand smoke are at an increased risk of premature death and disease and are more likely to have thickening, irritation and inflammation of their airways.
+Children exposed to second-hand smoke are at an increased risk of premature death and disease.

-Second-hand smoke can impair a baby’s breathing and heart rate, which can put the baby at a higher risk of sudden unexpected death in infancy (SUDI including SIDs and fatal sleeping accidents).
-If parents smoke during pregnancy and after their baby is born, their baby’s SIDS risk increases.
-The more second-hand smoke a baby is exposed to, the higher the risk of SIDS.
+Second-hand smoke can impair a baby’s breathing and heart rate, which can put the baby at a higher risk of sudden unexpected death in infancy (SUDI) including sudden infant death syndrome (SIDs) and fatal sleeping accidents.
+If parents smoke during pregnancy and after their baby is born, their baby’s SUDI risk increases.
+The more second-hand smoke a baby is exposed to, the higher the risk of SUDI.

-If children are exposed to second-hand smoke, they’re more likely to develop a range of lung and other health problems, including:
+If children are exposed to second-hand smoke, they can have swelling and irritation in their airways.
+They’re also more likely than other children to develop a range of lung and other health problems.
+These problems include:

 If children live in a household where one or more adults smoke, they’re exposed to greater health risks.
 They need to go to the doctor more often.
 The chance that they’ll take up smoking in adolescence doubles.